dapetcu21/hat/README.md

 ### Zip it all up

-The build results should be taken from `./Contents`, with or without the `Sounds` folder.
+The build results should be taken from `./ro.hat-app.app.Hat`, with or without the `Contents/Sounds` folder.
 There's a script that does that already for you.
-Check out `npm run build`
+Check out `npm run build` and `npm run pack`

 ## How it works